Vivian Beaumont Allen

 Vivian Beaumont Allen (March 22, 1885 – October 10, 1962), also known simply as Vivian Beaumont, was an American actress, philanthropist, and heiress.

-A patron of Broadway theater in New York City, she funded construction of the namesake Vivian Beaumont Theater at Lincoln Center, which was completed after her death.
-She was the founder of the Vivian Beaumont Society, a charitable organization.
+A patron of Broadway theater in New York City, she funded the construction of the namesake Vivian Beaumont Theater, a Broadway-class theatre in the Lincoln Center for the Performing Arts complex, located on the Upper West Side; it was completed after her death.
+She was also the founder of the Vivian Beaumont Society, a charitable organization.

+Early life and education

+Allen's father was a founder of now-defunct The May Department Stores Company.